mperotto/WebCamMotionAlert/README.md

 ## Features

+- Secure login and password with JWT token
 - Detects movement within a selected area of the webcam video.
 - Sounds an alarm if motion is detected.
 - Allows adjustment of the motion detection sensitivity.